sooperD00/ORToothFairy/docs/00_Quick_Start_Checklist.md

 - [x] Add new class DbSets to ApplicationDbContext
 - [x] Create and run migration for new tables
 - [x] **Commit:** backend builds clean
+- [ ] Simplify 11/25/25: move the search customization to the ProfilePage.cs->BusinessProfile.cs rename like you want to do.
+That way you have only 2 search profiles and you can optimize the UI for only 2 customer types

 #### App Header
 - [x] Brand all with "ORToothFairy.com" in the app header